equipindustry/cookiecutter-docker/CONTRIBUTING.rst

 Contributing
 ============

-There are a lot of different ways to contribute to Project.
+There are a lot of different ways to contribute to {{ cookiecutter.project_slug }}.
 See below for everything you can do and the processes to follow for each contribution method.
 Note that no matter how you contribute, your participation is governed by our `Code of Conduct <CODE_OF_CONDUCT.rst>`__.